toddcf/code-snippets/javascript/this.md

 Another example:

 Create an object with a method (aka function) inside it.
-Then call that method:

 ```
 var c = {